-Fast access to the documents, simplified forms, and papers filling, advanced full-text search, etc., are those factors that boost the productivity of your enterprise with a highly-functional medical electronic document management system.
+Fast access to documents, simplified form and paper filling, advanced full-text search, etc., are those factors that boost the productivity of your enterprise with a highly-functional medical electronic document management system.
 A properly chosen and adapted to your business needs document management system can boost the efficiency of all the internal processes and enhance the productivity of your personnel accordingly.

 Since a medical document management system offers its users the ability to label and index papers, it indicates the exact route where the document may be found.
 Moreover, since the documentation is located in centralized storage, their retrieval becomes an efficient “one-click” procedure.

-- RBAC (role-based access control) — allows administrators to configure the access to different files and build a structured hierarchy of permissions and restrictions to particular files;
+RBAC (role-based access control) — allows administrators to configure access to different files and build a structured hierarchy of permissions and restrictions to particular files;

-- backups — DMS provides you with an ability to prevent data loss by performing automatic backups and keeping them in special storage folders separate from your organization’s database;
+backups — DMS provides you with the ability to prevent data loss by performing automatic backups and keeping them in special storage folders separate from your organization’s database;

-- DR (disaster recovery) — a properly chosen DMS allows to configure DR plan according to your needs, obtain access to the documents and health records after the disaster, prevent data loss, and minimize recovery time;
+DR (disaster recovery) — a properly chosen DMS allows you to configure a DR plan according to your needs, obtain access to the documents and health records after the disaster, prevent data loss, and minimize recovery time;

-- data encryption — this DMS feature is a must for your security plan since it makes the information unreadable to those who don’t have necessary credentials;
+data encryption — this DMS feature is a must for your security plan since it makes the information unreadable to those who don’t have the necessary credentials;